Math Software Online: MathScore.com

 Solve.
 Give the answer in simplest form.

-1. Pearl practices one hour of soccer on Saturday and two-thirds of an hour of soccer on Sunday.
-How many more hours of soccer did she practice on Saturday than on Sunday?
+Pearl runs 1 kilometer on Saturday and 1/2 kilometer on Sunday.
+How many more kilometers did she run on Saturday than on Sunday?

 Complexity=8, Mode=simple